jj-tena/ForeverLearn/README.md

 ### User Centered Design (UCD)

-The user-centred design process is a product creation methodology that puts the end-user at the centre of the design process in order to make him/her a part of the design process with the aim of offering a product that meets his/her needs with the highest possible degree of satisfaction.
+The user centered design process is a product creation methodology that puts the end-user at the centre of the design process in order to make him/her a part of the design process with the aim of offering a product that meets his/her needs with the highest possible degree of satisfaction.

 ForeverLearn proposes various aspects of educational innovation that represent a break with traditional implementation methods and therefore cannot rely on the decisions made by previous systems, for which it aims to bring together ideas from different currents such as CMOOCs and Gamification.